GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/general/about/en.md

 <div class="hide-for-customers" markdown=1>

-_Support is provided to current customers of any Gato GraphQL product (bundles, extensions, etc)._
+_Support is provided to current customers of any Gato GraphQL product (bundles, extensions, or any other)._

 </div>